 Answer

-• An exhausted ballot in RCV is NOT COUNTED in the deciding round, even if it could have made a difference.
+- An exhausted ballot in RCV is NOT COUNTED in the deciding round, even if it could have made a difference.

 There are a number of different ways a vote can be wasted.
 Let's break it down:

 In STAR Voting all ballot data is counted.
-In the scoring round all scores are totaled, and in the runoff every ballot counts as one vote.
+In the scoring round all scores are totaled and in the runoff every ballot counts as one vote.
 In STAR Voting the winner is the finalist who was preferred by a majority of voters who had a preference between those two.

-In RCV, a voter's other candidates may be eliminated before their first choice, so that by the time their favorite is eliminated the vote may have nowhere to transfer to.
-This is called an exhausted ballot and these ballots are not counted in the deciding round of the election.
+Exhausted Untransferable Ballots = A ballot that cannot be counted in the deciding round of the election even though the voter ranked multiple candidates.
+In RCV, a voter's other choices may be eliminated before their first choice, so that by the time their favorite is eliminated the vote may have nowhere to transfer to.
+This is a type of exhausted ballot.
 On average in competitive RCV elections over 10% of ballots are exhausted.
 In some cases, the eliminated candidate may have actually been the candidate preferred over all others, but because RCV doesn't count most of the rankings voters put down, it can fail to elect the most popular candidate.

-Compare these uncounted exhausted ballots in RCV to a vote of no-preference in STAR Voting, where a voter explicitly chose to score both finalists equally.
+Compare these uncounted exhausted ballots in RCV to a vote of equal preference in STAR Voting, where a voter explicitly chose to score both finalists equally.
 These votes are counted and do make a difference to help advance the candidates who were more preferred.
 Allowing voters to give equal scores in STAR is the key to preventing spoiled ballots, and it's also key for eliminating vote-splitting between similar candidates and maintaining election accuracy in larger fields of candidates.

 NOTE: For simplicity's sake, we are referring to single-winner elections above, but the same trends in STAR Voting and Ranked Choice Voting hold if we were to talk about Proportional STAR Voting and Single Transferable Vote, the proportional versions of both methods.